coolomya/Image-Copier/README.md

 - need java installed (google on how to install java)

 ------------------Purpose--------------

 I recently got married.
 And was tasked with selecting 200 images out of 3000. and the task was tedious enough to copy each image into a new folder.
-So I thought "wouldn't it be great if I can just use these keyboard arrows to view and copy the image directly to a folder?".
-And volla, so came this repo.
+So I thought "Wouldn't it be great if I can just use these keyboard arrows to view and copy the image directly to a folder?".
+And Volla! so came this repo.
 Enjoy

 ----------------Image Copier-----------